vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 higher levels of responsibility.
 We make a distinction between them and "passive view" components for a couple of reasons:

-1. Presenters provide an answer for where keep data operations and dispatch application actions.
+1. Presenters provide an answer for where to keep data operations and dispatch application actions.
 2. Presenters are a gateway.
 They keep application concerns outside of the majority of the presentation layer.